vincent-noel/libSigNetSim/README.md

 ##Installation
-Still working on it.
 For now it should work just with

+	pip install .
+or
 	python setup.py install

+##Jupyter notebook with libSigNetSim
+You can run a Jupyter notebook, in a virtual environment, using

+	scripts/run_notebook.sh

+You can also run a notebook in a docker, using

+	scripts/run_docker_notebook.sh

+Both will start you the notebook on localhost:8888